DSB Class EA: Background, design and construction

+The locomotives could work in push-pull mode and in multiple.

 Locomotive history

 Initially the locomotives worked on passenger trains in Zealand, after the opening of the Great Belt Fixed Link in 1997 the locomotives were used on services on Funen and Jutland.
 After the introduction of the IR4 trains the locomotives were mostly used on passenger services.

 In 2001 the freight arm of DSB (DSB Gods) was acquired by Railion and ten locomotives, numbers 3011 to 3019 and 3021 became the property of Railion Denmark.

 In 2007, five locomotives were sold to private Bulgarian gas firm Bulmarket for use on its liquified gas trains.

 In 2010 DB Schenker Bulgaria began running trains in Bulgaria, using ex DSB EA locomotives it had inherited from Railion; the locomotives received class number 86 whilst retaining the original locomotive number.

 DSB EA 3004 and 3010 was withdrawn from service in May 2020 due to bad condition.
 DSB then had three EAs left 3007, 3020 and 3022.
 3007 was only for reserve for 3020 and 3022 which were in better condition.
 The EA locos only drove on specific train departures Monday to Friday.
 They were not in service at weekends.
 DSB had ordered new locomotives, DSB EB (Siemens Vectron) to replace the EA and the first 3 arrived in mid-September 2020.
 After the EB had gone through test runs, they took over one the EA runs which meant the EA-locos only had one run Monday to Friday.
-The EA run had four departures two in the morning and two in the afternoon between Østerport - København H (Copenhagen C) - Ringsted.
-Friday the 11th December 17:57 o´clock (5:57pm) the last EA passenger-towed train (Towed by EA 3020) departed from Ringsted station and arrived at Østerport at 18:58 o´clock (6:58pm).
+The EA run had four departures two in the morning and two in the afternoon between Østerport – København H (Copenhagen C) – Ringsted.
+Friday 11 December 17:57 o´clock (5:57pm) the last EA passenger-towed train (Towed by EA 3020) departed from Ringsted station and arrived at Østerport at 18:58 o´clock (6:58pm).
 After the arrival the locomotive drove to the workshop for the day.
-Saturday the 12th December EA 3020 and EA 3022 drove a test run with a wagon from the workshop to Korsør via Høje Taastrup and back to the workshop via the new highspeed track over Køge Nord (Køge North), It was the first, only and last time the EA had driven on the new highspeed track by itself.
+Saturday 12 December EA 3020 and EA 3022 drove a test run with a wagon from the workshop to Korsør via Høje Taastrup and back to the workshop via the new highspeed track over Køge Nord (Køge North), It was the first, only and last time the EA had driven on the new highspeed track by itself.
 After the test run, they were withdrawn from service and put for sale with 3007 and 3010.